 Long-term side effects depend on the dose and how often you get this treatment.
 With higher doses and frequent shots, potential side effects include:

-Rare but serious damage to the bones of the large joints (called “avascular necrosis”).
+Rare but serious damage also can happen to the bones of the large joints (called “avascular necrosis”).

 The doctor, nurse, or other health professional will use an alcohol or iodine-based cleaning solution to clean the area of your skin where you'll get the shot.
-After that, they will put a numbing lotion or spray on that spot.
+After that, they'll put a numbing lotion or spray on that spot.
 Then you'll get the shot.
+You should only feel a little pain.
 Afterward, you'll wear a bandage over the injection site.